Breast Cancer: A Comprehensive Guide to Alternative Treatment Options

 During the procedure, a device is used to heat the targeted area.
 Hyperthermia is often done in combination with radiation therapy or chemotherapy, typically within an hour of these treatments to maximize its effectiveness.

-Research shows that combining hyperthermia with radiation therapy can be more effective than using radiation alone, especially for recurrent breast cancer.
-In some studies, nearly 42% of patients with advanced breast cancer had a complete response when treated with hyperthermia and radiation.
+Research shows that combining hyperthermia with radiation therapy can be more effective than using radiation alone, especially including for recurrent breast cancer.
+A multicenter study showed that 36% of patients with advanced breast cancer survived without the disease when treated with hyperthermia and radiation, compared to only 19% who were treated with radiotherapy alone.

 When is Hyperthermia Used in Breast Cancer?